Exodus Route Maps: Old, Ancient, Antique, Vintage and Modern maps

 |

 1849 AD: Carl Radefeld Radefeld made an error by not going through Ezion Geber between Sinai and Kadesh.
 The gulf of Aqaba and the Sinai Peninsula was not understood or mapped until about 1750 AD.
 This map is very interesting because it shows Kadesh at Ain Weibeh.
 In 1838 Edward Robinson chose Ein El Weibeh for Kadesh.
-Here is a map that shows Kadesh at Weibeh in the time historical time period when this is where the world thought it was.
+Here is a map that shows Kadesh at Weibeh from the historical time period when scholars wrongly thought it was located there.
 Notice this is not tranjordan, but just north of Petra on the west side of the Arabah Valley.
 But Mt.
 Hor is at Petra and near Kadesh. |

 |